Salzburg Itinerary 2 days – Visit Salzburg in 2 days

 October and March months are the most unpredictable in terms of weather.
 These are also off-season months.
 Most tourist sites will be open and will be less crowded.
 August – September are considered the best months to travel and explore Salzburg – the summer heat withers away during this time, leading to amazing autumn colors.

 - Things to do in Salzburg in Summer – June -July are considered prime summer months in Salzburg.
 These months are tourist magnets as well and walking tours will be a common sight in the Salzburg city.
 During June it is common to see bonfires in celebration of the equinox.
 July is hot and swimming in the lake is an obvious popular activity.
 Some locals head to the mountain resorts to escape the heat as well.

 - Things to do in Salzburg in Winter – Okay, so the winter temperature drops to -4 degree Celsius (lowest).
 Last few years Salzburg has experienced a “white Christmas”.
 November is grey, wet, gloomy – so warm clothes are a must.
 Skiing at the Salzburg Alps starts late November continues up to January end.
 December is a great month (even though it is grey-white) due to Christmas markets.
 If you are in town during December, considering attending the Salzburger Adventsingen – it is a theatre/play from local groups.

-- Things to do in Salzburg in Christmas – December also means Christmas in Salzburg Austria.
-Salzburg Christmas Markets have been organised for the past 500 years.
+- Things to do in Salzburg in Christmas – December also mean Christmas in Salzburg Austria.
+Salzburg Christmas Markets have been organized for the past 500 years.
 It started in the 15th century at the Salzburger Dom.
-Currently Christkindlmarkt are organized at the Dom, AlterMarkt, in front of Mirabell gardens, Hellbrunn Palace.
+Currently, Christkindlmarkt is organized at the Dom, AlterMarkt, in front of Mirabell Gardens, Hellbrunn Palace.
 All of these markets are reasonably priced.
 The market at the Hohensalzburg castle is a tad expensive than the rest of the town.
-Popular Salzburg xmas market items include – roasted almonds, hot chestnuts, Christmas toys including supersized advent calendars.
+Popular Salzburg Xmas market items include – roasted almonds, hot chestnuts, Christmas toys including supersized advent calendars.
 Book a Christmas Concert at Hohensalzburg Fortress